Exeter Road Community Primary School

 Our themes promote children’s curiosity in the world of the past and the world around them.
 Learning opportunities beyond the classroom are planned in to provide children with experiences that enhance and enrich their learning.
 Our aim is that children leaving Exeter Road School will be confident, resilient and resourceful, equipped with the key knowledge and skills that enable them to be successful in the next stages of their education.

-Children begin each theme or each part of a theme with an exciting experience to enthuse and stimulate them, to hook them, to capture their imagination.
+Each theme includes exciting experiences to enthuse and stimulate the children, to hook them, to capture their imagination.
 It might be a workshop, a visitor, a trip or perhaps another activity such as our whole school balloon launch.
 The aim of these experiences is not only to enrich our curriculum, enthusing children, it is also to provide a stimulus for writing.

-Once we have the children’s enthusiasm and have provided them with first-hand experiences from which they can write, we then use good quality ‘Texts That Teach’ as models for writing in different styles or genres and ‘Talk for Writing’ techniques to engage children further in their writing.
+Once we have the children’s enthusiasm and have provided them with first-hand experiences from which they can write, we then use good quality ‘Texts That Teach’ as models for writing in different styles or genres and a range of techniques, including elements of ‘Talk for Writing’, to engage children further in their writing.

 As part of our curriculum, we encourage children to find out more about the lives of people in different countries cultures and religions, encouraging tolerance and respect for others.
 We aim to prepare our children for life in the 21st century, to be confident and positive in approaching the challenges they will encounter.
 In History, children are supported to learn and remember core knowledge in using ‘Top Ten Facts’ lists and make links between different historical periods.